MooersLab/MooersLab/README.md

 This listing is still a work in progress.
 Some repositories have not yet been added to this page.
 Seventeen repos are forks to other people's repositories.
-Visit the [repositories tab](https://github.com/MooersLab?tab=repositories) to see the full list of repositories.
+Visit the [repositories tab](https://github.com/MooersLab?tab=repositories) to see the complete list of repositories.

 In the spring of 2023, I started a [MooersLab](https://codeberg.org/MooersLab) site on Codeberg.
-Codeberg is run by a foundation and has 13 years of funding.
+A foundation runs Codeberg and has 13 years of funding.
 Some repos on GitHub get mirrored on Codeberg.

 If you like a repository, click on the star in the upper right.